Here’s a fun fact for you, did you know that 31st January is celebrated as “National hot chocolate day”?

 The main reason we microwave milk in 15-second intervals is to stop it from overheating in the first place.

-Here are two things that may indicate you’ve gone too far in heating your milk.
+Here are two things that may indicate you’ve gone too far in heating your milk for hot cocoa.

 - It develops a film on the surface.
-This is the most common sign that milk has been overheated.
-If you try to mix this film in, it won’t dissolve but rather remains floating around in clumps that will give your hot chocolate an unappealing look.
+This is the most common sign that milk for hot cocoa has been overheated.
+If you try to mix this film, it won’t dissolve but remains floating around in clumps that will give your hot chocolate an unappealing look.

-- Overheat milk in a metal saucepan and you will notice it starts to stick to the bottom of the pan and develop a burnt taste as well.
-While this sticking may not be as apparent in the microwave but you will notice a slight change in the texture, which will affect the final texture of the hot chocolate.
+- Overheat milk hot cocoa in a metal saucepan, and you will notice it starts sticking to the bottom of the pan and developing a burnt taste.
+While this sticking may not be as apparent in the microwave, you will notice a slight change in the texture, affecting the final texture of the hot chocolate.

 How can I microwave milk without curdling?

-If you heat your milk on too high heat, or too fast it can cause the casein in milk to clump together and curdle.
+If you heat your milk for hot cocoa on too high heat, or too fast it can cause the casein in milk to clump together and curdle.

 Why did milk explode in the microwave?